bgvmysore/fantastyCricket/README.md

 2.Databases is found in db folder.

-3.DB are split into 3 cricket.db contains players,teams.db contains teams saved
-,matches.db contains match details.
+3.DB are split into 3 cricket.db contains players,teams.db contains teams saved,matches.db contains match details.

 4.UI Files folder contains pyqt5 designer files.

-Note: You can add your own Match data or Player Data in the respected SQLite Databases present in 'db' directory.
+**Note**: You can add your own Match data or Player Data in the respected SQLite Databases present in 'db' directory.
 Make sure you populate all the required columns.